crutland/ts-mui-redux/README.md

+# Amherst Typescript React Template
+## With Redux, Redux Saga, and Material UI *using Amherst Branding*

+## Getting Started

+Clone this repository to a local repo, then delete the `.git` folder from the clone.

+Open the following files and replace the template name with your project name:

+* `./package.json` (replate package name)
+* `./.env` (REACT_APP_DEFAULT_TITLE)
+* `./public/manifest.json` (short_name, name)
+* `README.md`

+Run the following commands:

+    npm install
+    npm run start

+If you have [Yarn](http://yarnpkg.com) installed, use the following command instead:

+    yarn
+    yarn start

+# Original Create-React-App Documentation

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>